How to Drive Safely on Ice: Top Tips for Keeping Your Car on the Road

-If you’re caught trying to get somewhere and the highway becomes better for hockey than driving, here are 17 general tips for driving safely on ice.
+If you’re caught trying to get somewhere when freezing rain starts and the highway becomes better for hockey than driving, here are 17 general tips for driving safely on black ice and snow.
 Of course, you should always carefully review your owner’s manual for any warnings, notices, or other advice specific to your vehicle.

 - Have the right winter tires, properly inflated.
 Winter tires are worth it, especially if you might be encountering ice.
 See why in this video that shows stopping ability of winter tires compared to all-season tires.